OCA/server-tools/materialized_sql_view/README.rst

     - Go through `Settings > Technical > Database Structure >
       Materialized SQL view` menu to manage materialized sql views
 * Abstract class, to help developer to create materialized sql view
-* Use postgresql materialized view if pg >= 9.3.0.
+* Use Postgresql materialized view if pg >= 9.3.0.
 * Manage when pg version changed
 * Recreate materialized sql view only if necessary, one of those change:
   - sql materialized view name `_sql_mat_view_name`, this is used as search key